bxparks/AceSegment/README.md

 * a *field* is a partial rendering of a single frame

 A frame rate of about 60Hz will be sufficient to prevent obvious flickering of the LED.
-Depending on the `Renderer` subclass, we could reasonably have between 4 and 64 fields per frame (this is partially a user-selectable parameter), giving us a fields per second rate of 240Hz to 3840Hz.
+Depending on the configuration of the `SegmentDisplay` class, we could reasonably have between 4 and 64 fields per frame (this is partially a user-selectable parameter), giving us a fields per second rate of 240Hz to 3840Hz.

-At the highest fields per second, a single field needs to be written in less than 260 microseconds.
-The AceSegment library is able to meet this timing requirement because `Renderer::renderCurrentField()` is able to render a single field with a maximum CPU time of 124 microseconds on a 16MHz ATmega328P microcontroller (Arduino UNO, Nano, Mini, etc).
+At 3840 fields per second, a single field needs to be written in less than 260 microseconds.
+The AceSegment library is able to meet this timing requirement because `SegmentDisplay::renderFieldNow()` is able to render a single field with a maximum CPU time of 124 microseconds on a 16MHz ATmega328P microcontroller (Arduino UNO, Nano, Mini, etc).

 <a name="Installation"></a>
 ## Installation